Cap32/import-file/README.md

     - `useLoader` (Boolean): Enable automatically register module loader according to the adding extension name.
 Defaults to `true`
     - `useFindUp` (Boolean): Find by walking up parent directories.
 Defaults to `true`

----

 #### importFile.resolve(filepath[, options])

-All arguments and usage is the same with `importFile()`, but just return the resolved filename.
+The same with `importFile()`, but just return the resolved filename.
 Throw an error if the file is not exists.

 ## Installing